gchq/Gaffer/rest-api/spring-rest/README.md

 * Easier to add dependencies at deployment time (no need to re-build a WAR file)
 * Easier to deploy (you only need java)

-It is still early in its development lifecycle so is still experimental at this stage and is likely to contain bugs which will be fixed in subsequent releases and may be subject to breaking changes.
+It is in development and is likely to contain bugs which will be fixed in subsequent releases and may be subject to breaking changes.

 However, going forward into Gaffer v2.0 we hope this to become the standard for how we build and deploy REST APIs.

-At the moment you might notice that the version is marked as v2.0-alpha.
-This represents its maturity compared to that of the Jersey REST API.
-Once it can fulfil all the endpoints the Jersey REST API can, we will change it to match the 2.0 version.

 ### Implemented Features
 * Operations endpoint